 If the offer of a place you are dissatisfied with is Reception, Year 1 or Year 2 please use the Class Size Admission Appeal form (PDF 149KB).

 If the offer of a place you're dissatisfied with is Year 3 and above please use the Admission Appeal form (PDF 146KB).

-If you wish to appeal for a school in a different local authority, you should contact the relevant local authority for further details.
+If you wish to appeal against a decision for a school in a different local authority, you should contact the relevant local authority for further details.

-Appeals against a decision in any other year groups will be heard within 30 school days of the appeal being received.
+Appeals against a decision for a transfer of school place, outside of starting primary or secondary school, can be submitted any time during the academic year.
+Appeals will be heard within 30 school days of the appeal request being received.